spamscanner/spamscanner/README.md

 We have configured the scanner defaults to utilize a default classifier, and sensible options for ensuring scanning works properly.

 For a list of all options and their defaults, see the [index.js](index.js) file in the root of this repository.

-### `scanner.load(path)`

-Accepts an optional `path` (String) argument that is the file system path to the trained classifier data.
-If you do not pass a `path` then it defaults to loading `./classifier.json` (the default out of the box classifier).

-Note that **you must load the classifier into the scanner** with `scanner.load()` **BEFORE** you call `scanner.scan()` – otherwise an exception will be thrown with human-friendly error message.

-This method returns a Promise that resolves with `scanner` (so it is chainable) when the classifier data is done loading.
-You can also use this method with a second callback argument.

 ### `scanner.scan(source)`